GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 When a product sells, the wave function collapses — the market “observes” value.

-BidNet can employ quantum-inspired game theory, using its predictive AI (Calvin) to forecast outcomes from past BRLAs.
-This literal interpretation of a proposed pseudo-quantum market dynamic will be tested in the Asimov Simulator.
+BidNet can request bid consideration advice from the network's predictive AI (Calvin), which will use quantum-inspired game theory to forecast outcomes based on past BRLAs.
+This literal interpretation of a proposed pseudo-quantum market dynamic will be tested for veritas in the Asimov simulator.

 ---